joelthecoder/Practice-Turnbased-RPG-Battle-System/README.md

 # Practice-Turnbased-RPG-Battle-System
+By Thomas Deeb

-Practice for a basic turn-based RPG battle system in SFML.NET
+Practice for a basic turn-based RPG battle system in SFML.NET.

 The goal is to create a flexible battle system with the following features:
 -Turn order based on speed, with order differing depending on speed mods during battle